ppengtang/pcl.pytorch/README.md

 ### Acknowledgements

-We thank [Mingfei Gao](https://fly6464.github.io/), Yufei Yun, and Ke Yang for the help of improving this repo.
+We thank [Mingfei Gao](https://fly6464.github.io/), Yufei Yin, and Ke Yang for the help of improving this repo.